 Do All Babies Crawl in the Same Way?

 No, not all babies crawl the same way.
 Each child develops unique crawling styles, like belly crawling or scooting.
-It’s important to celebrate their individual journey and understand that variations are completely normal and healthy.
+Variations are completely normal and healthy.

 Is It Normal for Babies to Skip Crawling?